Biconvex Lenses- Definition and Meaning

 Biconvex lens is a simple lens which comprises two convex surfaces in spherical form, generally having the same kind of radius of curvature.
 These are also called convex-convex lenses.

 A Biconvex lens is as shown in the figure below-

 In a biconvex lens or a Plano-convex lens, a collimated or accurately parallel beam of light passes through the lens and converges at a spot or focus coming behind the lens.
 In such a case, this lens is known as a converging or positive lens.
 The distance coming from the lens up to the spot is called the focal length of the lens.
-Since there is a curvature on both sides of the lens, there will be around two focal points and also two centers.
+Since there is a curvature on both sides of the lens, there will be around two focal points and also two centres.
 The line that is drawn through the middle of the biconvex lens is known as the principal axis.
-This is as shown in figure below-
+This is as shown in the figure below-

 Biconvex Lenses- Properties

 Some characteristic properties of a biconvex lens are given below-

 - Biconvex lenses are said to possess positive focal length